-The GovTech Prize, in partnership with the World Government Summit, Area 2017, Mckinsey, and in collaboration with UNION, launches the GovHack Series.
-The GovHack series is a number of global challenges which aim to find the most innovative and impactful technological solutions developed by local top-tier technology startups, and ultimately can help governments solve global challenges, and produce innovative solutions that benefit the global community.
+The GovTech Prize, in partnership with the World Government Summit, Area 2071, Mckinsey, and in collaboration with Union, launches the GovHack Series.
+The GovHack Series is a yearlong competition to find some of the most innovative and impactful startups that can help governments solve specific problems that benefit their citizens.

-> The GovHack Series will take place across 8 different cities.
-Winners from each of the 8 cities will be awarded with $10,000 and qualify to compete for the grand prize of $100,000 at the finale event during the World Government Summit in Dubai in February 2019.
-All 8 winning startups will also have the opportunity to attend a 90 days incubation program in Dubai, United Arab Emirates.
+The GovHack Series will take place across eight international cities.
+Each city has selected one of four competition themes.
+The winner from each of the eight cities will be awarded with $10,000 USD and will advance to compete for the grand prize of $100,000 USD at the finale event taking place during the World Government Summit in Dubai in February 2019.
+All eight winning startups will also be invited to attend an incubation program in Dubai, United Arab Emirates.

-> How it Works
+How it Works

-> - All startups must submit an application through the GovHack Series website before the closing date of each city
+- All startups must submit their application through the GovHack Series website before the city-specific application deadline listed below.

-> - Competing shortlisted startups will meet at their respective cities challenge, which will take place over 2 days, where both round table discussions will be held, and startup receive pitch coaching will take place for final presentation.
+- Competing startups will meet at their respective city’s competition, which will take place over two days, where valuable panels and talks will be held, and startups will have the opportunity to take pitch coaching workshops in preparation for their final presentation.

-> - A panel of judges will select 1 startup in each city as the winner based on the criteria set in the below section.
-Winners of the city will be announced on the day.
+- A panel of judges will select one startup in each city as the winner based on the criteria as outlined in the “Rules & Judging Criteria” section below.
+The winner of each city will be announced the same day as the competition.

-> When and Where
+When and Where

 Hover your mouse on your city to reveal more information